Pylons/pyramid/docs/narr/hooks.rst

 Displaying Tween Ordering
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``paster ptweens`` command-line utility can be used to report the current
+The ``ptweens`` command-line utility can be used to report the current
 implict and explicit tween chains used by an application.
 See
 :ref:`displaying_tweens`.